vimeo/carbon-tagger/README.md

 to have a realtime database. you could get all metricnames later and process them offline, which lowers resource usage but has higher delays

 # performance

-currently:
+currently, not optimized at all! but thanks to the sql buffer this may suffice.

+* known metrics, or new metrics with the sql buffer not full: 3000~5500 metrics/s
+* syncing metrics to mysql (1 worker): 475metrics/s

 # future optimisations:

 * multiple sql workers
-* check for indices?
+* sql indices?
-* if metrics arealready in already_tracked, don't put them in the channel
+* if metrics are already in already_tracked, don't put them in the channel
 * populate an sql cache from disk on program start
 * infinitely sized "to track" queue that spills to disk when needed
+* something else than mysql? redis?

 # installation